Dallas Diamonds: History

 The Diamonds franchise started in 2002 by owner Dawn Berndt.
-During the inaugural season, the Diamonds finished with a 5–5 record.
+During the inaugural season, they finished with a 5–5 record.
 The following season, the Diamonds improved to 8-2 and entered the playoffs as a wild card team.
-They lost on their home field, Birdville Fine Arts Complex, to the Florida Stingrays who moved on to lose in the championship game.
+They lost on their home field, Birdville Fine Arts Complex, to the Florida Stingrays.

 In 2004, the Diamonds recruited a solid rookie class and moved through the season undefeated.
-The Diamonds marched through the playoffs defeating the Houston Energy, SoCal Scorpions and eventually Northern Ice for their first title.
+They marched through the playoffs defeating the Houston Energy, So Cal Scorpions and eventually Northern Ice for their first title.

 In 2005, the Diamonds continued the winning streak and finished the season undefeated.
 In the playoffs, they defeated the Houston Energy, SoCal Scorpions and New York Dazzles for their second title.

 In 2006, the winning continued until the Diamonds broke the WPFL record with 33 straight wins.
 The loss came to the rival Houston Energy in Houston, TX.
 The league reorganized in 2006 and separated these two power house teams into different conferences.
 This provided what had been the two best teams statistically with an opportunity to face in the championship game.
 Both teams reached the Championship and fought back and forth with multiple lead changes until the Diamonds pulled ahead 34-27 early in the 4th quarter and never relinquished the lead.

 In 2007, injuries and retirement plagued the franchise.
 In their first regular season without a playoff berth, management took a different approach.
 Offering her players an opportunity to play in a new league, several players came out of retirement to join the IWFL in 2008.
 Playing the Chicago Force in Chicago, the Diamonds won the 2008 IWFL Championship.
-The Diamonds currently play at Pennington Field in Bedford, Texas and have the most active message board in women's football at www.dallasdiamondsfootball.com.
+The Diamonds currently play at Pennington Field in Bedford, Texas.

 In 2009, the Diamonds finished another regular season undefeated, winning the South Atlantic Division title.
-However, another IWFL title was not in the cards, as they lost the Eastern Conference Semifinals to the Boston Militia, 34–14.
+However, they lost the Eastern Conference Semifinals to the Boston Militia, 34–14.

 In 2010, the Diamonds won another division title, this time finishing first in the Midwest Division at 7–1.
-Though they defeated the Chicago Force 27–20 in the Western Conference Semifinals, they would lose to the Sacramento Sirens 45–43 in the conference title game.
+Though they defeated the Chicago Force 27–20 in the Western Conference Semifinals, they lost to the Sacramento Sirens 45–43 in the conference title game.

 For the 2011–2013 seasons, the Diamonds played in the Women's Football Alliance.